mbvb1223/cct/README.md

 # My solution
 - Assume that one employee has only one supervisor.
 One supervisor can have multiple employees
-- Assume that Name is unique, we do not two employees with the same Name (actually, we should call it is EmployeeID instead of Name)
+- Assume that Name is unique, we do not have two employees with the same Name (actually, we should call it is EmployeeID instead of Name)
-- I want to focus on the main logic, so I did not implement some validations/performance issue/try-catch some special cases...
+- I want to focus on the main logic, so I did not implement some validations/performance issues/try-catch some special cases...
 - Create a table (employee: id, name, parent_id)

 ### Point 1